localdevices/LiveORC/README.md

 in LiveOpenRiverCam, you can entirely organize all your videos around sites, maintain camera configurations, change these as you might change your setup in the field, check out time series and more.
 Remember that if you have many videos on the same site, taken with the same camera at a fixed location and orientation, you only need to add a new video, and a new water level, and reuse the camera configuration you've already made for your first video.

+If you expect to process many videos and want to scale up, remember to look into the ``

 Of course, adding videos manually can be very useful for smaller sets, but it is also quite some work, and perhaps not very efficient once you want to process a lot of them.
-Furthermore you may want to start setting up a field site, that processes on-site ("edge processing") and sends over results to your LiveORC server entirely automatically.
+Furthermore, you may want to start setting up a field site, that processes on-site ("edge processing") and sends over results to your LiveORC server entirely automatically.
 LiveORC is meant to automate as much as possible so that operational use cases and services become feasible.
 This is all possible thanks to the underlying REST API of LiveORC, and the possibility to install NodeORC on an edge device that runs in the field.
 To understand how this works, please read on.

 # Set up a field camera